 • improved physical function

-While at a physical therapy session, a person will often engage in several exercises that can help provide relief for their ankylosing spondylitis symptoms.
+While at a physical therapy session, an individual will often engage in several exercises that can help relieve their ankylosing spondylitis symptoms.
 As part of the sessions, the physical therapist will also teach the person how to do exercises to help address areas of concern and how to perform exercises at home.

 • functional training to help a person continue or increase daily activities